-A. Frontiers is a monthly magazine published 11 times a year by The Boeing Company for its employees and retirees.
-It tells Boeing's global story though in-depth, timely articles and analysis about the company, its products, markets, challenges, customers and people.
-It is a publication evolved from the Boeing News newspaper, which ceased publication in March 2002.
-Our charter is to employ the highest journalistic standards to provide information in high-quality print and online formats that comply with journalistic standards of fairness, accuracy and objectivity.
+A. Boeing Frontiers is a monthly magazine committed to telling Boeing's global story and relaying news and information about the company's strategic transformation.
+It is a publication evolved from Boeing News newspaper which ceased publication in March, 2002.
+Communicators companywide will leverage the new magazine to provide employees, retirees and other stakeholders with in-depth, timely analysis and news about the company, its industries, customers and people.
+Our charter is to employ the highest journalistic standards to provide news and information in high-quality print and online formats that comply with standards of fairness, accuracy and objectivity.

 Q. What time of the month will the magazine come out and how do I get a copy?

-A. The magazine is released the first Friday of each month (except for the double December-January issue, which is released a week later) and then posted online.
-It complements the 24/7 and breaking news focus of Boeing’s internal online publication, Boeing News Now.
-The printed version of Frontiers is published and distributed to employees and retirees.
-The online version is available to other stakeholders and the general public on the Boeing external website at: http://www.boeing.com/frontiers
+A. The magazine will be printed the first Friday of each month and then will be posted online.
+It will complement the daily and breaking news focus of online Boeing News Now.
+The high-quality printed version of the magazine will be published and distributed to employees, retirees and other stakeholders.
+The online version will be available on the Boeing external Web site at: http://www.boeing.com/frontiers

 Q. Can I get a subscription to Frontiers?

-A. Boeing provides Frontiers free to employees and retirees.
-To control costs, individual subscriptions are not available.
+A. Boeing provides Frontiers free to employees, retirees and select external stakeholders.
+To control costs, individual subscriptions are not generally available.
 Frontiers publishes an online version to serve customers, suppliers and others at http://boeing.com/frontiers

 Q. How is Frontiers distributed?

-A. Distribution of the printed version varies slightly at each Boeing site, but generally it is distributed via newsstands or bins located in work and cafeteria areas where there is heavy foot traffic.
-Frontiers is mailed to retirees who request it.
+A. Distribution varies slightly at each Boeing site, but generally, it is distributed via kiosks or bins located in work areas where there is heavy foot traffic.
+Frontiers is mailed to retirees who have chosen to receive it and to certain other stakeholders who do not work at Boeing.
 To keep costs low, Frontiers is not mailed to the homes of individual employees.
-If you are experiencing distribution problems at your site, or receive too few or too many issues, please contact the magazine at email@example.com
+For detailed information on distribution at your site, please check with your Communications focal.

 Q. How do I submit a story idea or article to Frontiers?